Let’s start with the basics:

 FAQ

-How does ESG and green finance differ?
+How do ESG and green finance differ?

 Green finance focuses exclusively on funding projects that have positive environmental impacts, such as renewable energy or carbon reduction.
 ESG, on the other hand, considers a broader range of sustainability factors: Environmental, Social, and Governance.
 ESG assesses not just environmental impact but also social factors (e.g., community engagement, diversity) and governance practices (e.g., ethical leadership).
 Essentially, green finance is a subset of the wider ESG framework, specifically targeting environmental goals.